 Frequently Asked Questions

-These lemon sugar cookies are 100% vegan because they are dairy-free and egg-free!
-That means there is no butter, no milk, and no eggs in this recipe.
+These cookies are 100% vegan because they are dairy-free and egg-free!
+There’s no butter, milk, or eggs in the recipe.

-Sugar cookies flatten out when the butter is too warm or baking soda is expired.
-Ensure you chill the cookie dough for at least 45 minutes before rolling it out and baking.
-Also, check the expiration date on your baking soda.
-And avoid using baking soda that has been open for more than six months.
-I always reccomend writing the date you open a new container on the box.
+Flat cookies can happen if the butter is too warm or if the baking soda is expired.
+Be sure to chill your dough for at least 45 minutes before baking, and always check the expiration date on your baking soda (avoid using it if it’s been open for more than six months).
+I recommend writing the date you open a new container on the box.

-Storing: For best results, store them in either a sealed, airtight container at room temperature for up to 4 days.
-You can also store them in the fridge for up to 5 days.
+Storing: Keep your vegan lemon cookies in an airtight container at room temperature for up to 4 days.
+They’ll also stay fresh in the fridge for up to 5 days.

-Freezing Baked Cookies: Add cooled baked vegan lemon cookies to a freezer-safe plastic bag or container and freeze for up to 3 months.
+Freezing: Place cooled cookies in a freezer-safe bag or container and freeze for up to 3 months.

 Did you make this recipe?